-A specific clause in ISO 27001 (5.1), places an emphasises on the importance of information security being supported, both visibly and materially, by top management.
-I was pleased to have the leadership team in the opening interview with me, discussing the importance of information security within Wirehive and demonstrating top level commitment to the ISMS.
+A specific clause in ISO 27001 (5.1), emphasises the importance of information security being supported, both visibly and materially, by top management.
+I was pleased to have the leadership team in the opening interview with me, discussing the importance of information security within Wirehive and demonstrating a top-level commitment to the ISMS.
 If it wasn’t obvious already, I knew then that I had found a brilliant company to work for.

 The assessment was spread across two days.
 This involved gathering lots of information, reviewing risk registers, business continuity plans and maintenance schedules.
 It helped that the BSI auditor was genuinely friendly.
 It was clear that she was knowledgeable and very comprehensive in her approach.

 The assessment really provided us with an opportunity to learn and find out where we can develop and improve our ISMS.
-After two longs days, lots of tea and furious note taking from my part, the audit came to an end.
+After two longs days, lots of tea and furious note-taking on my part, the audit came to an end.

 During an audit, there are three types of audit findings:

-A major non-conformity is a non-fulfillment of a requirement.
+A major non-conformity is a non-fulfilment of a requirement.

 A minor nonconformity is a nonconformity that does not affect the capability of the management system in achieving its intended results.

 An opportunity for improvement is a statement made by the auditor during an assessment, which refers to a weakness or potential deficiency in a management system which if not improved, may lead to nonconformity in the future.